Hex (TV series): Series 2

 Thelma discovers that Azazeal is raising the child, who is walking already, in an abandoned nearby church.
 She and Cassie decide that they must somehow get the child, whom Azazeal has named "Malachi", but are clueless as to how to accomplish this.
 Azazeal becomes aware that they are watching him and tries to convince Cassie that he only wants her to join them so that they can be a "real family".
 Cassie, still partially under his spell, is obviously attracted by the prospect but retains enough of herself to know that this is something she should not want.

 While Cassie and Thelma strategize, new characters are introduced at the school while old ones depart.
-Troy, convinced that Cassie's child is his, left the school at the end of the first series.
+Troy, convinced that Cassie's child is his, leaves the school at the end of the first series.
 Jo Watkins, having "really let herself go," is seldom seen at school as she has become Azazeal's live-in nurse and nanny.
 The school gains a new chaplain, Jez Heriot, who doesn't "wear the uniform" except when conducting services and also teaches Ethics.
 When Jo effectively disappears, David Tyrel asks Jez to take her classes as well.
 The students don't initially realize that he is a priest, and Roxanne is quite taken with him, so much so that she can't help but seduce him even after the truth is known.
 A new student arrives at Medenham: Ella Dee.
 Her wardrobe instantly wins her points with the boys, evokes jealousy in the girls, and makes the faculty uncomfortable.
 Thelma is mildly attracted until she realizes that Ella can see her.
 There are other anomalies: Ella's tuition is paid by a corporation and her family background is unknown.
 She also seems to know entirely too much about Cassie... and Azazeal.

 It is quickly revealed that Ella is definitely not what she seems.
 She is 445 years old and the daughter of John Dee.
 Ella is also a witch and has been hunting Azazeal for centuries.
 So far, she has been very successful in preventing Azazeal from begetting a son by a mortal witch.
 This time, however, Ella was too late.
 Her mission: kill Malachi.

 Ella instantly takes charge of both Cassie and Thelma, and formulates a plan to kidnap Malachi and sacrifice him in the school chapel.
 They are successful in grabbing the child, but Azazeal follows them and a series of alternately foolish and selfish decisions leads the girls inexorably to tragedy.
 With Azazeal present, Cassie loses her resolve and throws her body between Ella and Malachi.
 She dies instantly when Ella can't stop her killing blow, and Azazeal regains Malachi and retreats.